MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/kafka-connector-v2.md

 ### <a id="avro"></a>AVRO

 The Kafka Connector supports AVRO data format.
-To use AVRO format, configure a `AvroConverter` so that Kafka Connect knows how to work with AVRO data.
+To use AVRO format, configure a `AvroConverter` so that connector knows how to work with AVRO data.
 Azure Cosmos DB Kafka Connect is tested with the [AvroConverter](https://www.confluent.io/hub/confluentinc/kafka-connect-avro-converter) supplied by Confluent, under Apache 2.0 license.
 You can also use a different custom converter if you prefer.

 Kafka deals with keys and values independently.
 Specify the `key.converter` and `value.converter` properties as required in the worker configuration.
 When using `AvroConverter`, add an extra converter property that provides the URL for the schema registry.
 The following example shows the AvroConverter key and value properties that are added to the configuration: